 UK’s Pioneering Step Against Destructive Fishing Practices

-There is good news from the UK’s Department for Environment, Food, and Rural Affairs, which announced a welcome albeit partial ban on bottom trawling within selected marine protected areas.
-Included in this is a full ban on sand eel fishing in the English North Sea, a crucial development for the survival of puffins and other species dependent on sand eels as a food source.
+Good news comes from the UK’s Department for Environment, Food, and Rural Affairs, which announced a welcome, albeit partial, ban on bottom trawling within selected marine protected areas.
+This ban includes a complete ban on sand eel fishing in the English North Sea, a crucial development for the survival of puffins and other species dependent on sand eels as a food source.
 This measure represents a significant stride toward responsible stewardship of marine life.